About Us

 Heather Reiff

 At COMPASS, Heather seeks to help scientists realize their individual and collective awesome.
-Since joining the COMPASS team in 2011, Heather has worked with or performed almost all elements of COMPASS’s work, from regional policy engagement to overseeing the creation of visually engaging presentations and materials, landing her ultimately at the helm of the Trainings program.
-As Director of Trainings, Heather loves collaborating with her colleagues to innovate the Trainings program to better meet the needs of scientists.
+Since joining the COMPASS team in 2011, Heather has worked with or performed almost all elements of COMPASS’s work, from regional policy engagement to overseeing the creation of visually engaging presentations and materials, landing her ultimately at the helm of COMPASS and the Capacity Building program.
+As Director of Capacity Building, Heather loves collaborating with her colleagues to innovate COMPASS’ programing to better meet the needs of scientists.

 Heather’s deep and abiding love of the ocean has driven her life and career.
 She spent many summers as a SCUBA instructor leading experiential education and diving trips across the globe, including Belize, Egypt, the Caribbean, Fiji, and the Solomon Islands.
 She studied marine science, policy, and education, earning a B.A. in Biology with a specialization in marine science from Boston University and a M.S. in Marine Resource Management from Oregon State University.
 Since moving to Monterey, CA Heather enjoys immersing herself in the macro and micro fauna of the area through her underwater photography, volunteering at the Monterey Bay Aquarium’s Sea Otter research program, and admiring her cats from her home office.